lino-framework/lino/docs/tutorials/hello/index.rst

   INFO Stopped manage.py initdb_demo (PID 3780)

 There's a lot to say about what we just did.
-Lino applications use to make abundant use of :ref:`dpy` in order to have a rich set of "demo data".
-If you are curious, then read more about Python fixtures in :ref:`lino.tutorial.dpy`.
+Lino applications use to make abundant use of so-called *Python fixtures* in order to have a rich set of "demo data".
+We will come back to this in the next chapter, :doc:`/tutorials/dumpy`.

 Start the web server